Skip to main content

 Can I Sue the IRS?

-Yes, you can sue the Internal Revenue Service (IRS) in federal tax court for limited issues relating to your tax refund claim, an audit from the IRS, or a countersuit in response to the IRS suing you in the United States Tax Court for unpaid taxes.
-Keep in mind these are all technical matters for which you can sue.
-Because the United States government has sovereign immunity, you can't sue the IRS for other things like emotional distress.
+You can sue the IRS in federal court for specific tax-related issues like denied refunds, wrongful audits, or improper collection actions.
+You can also file a countersuit in response to the IRS suing you in the United States Tax Court for unpaid taxes.
+But due to sovereign immunity, you cannot sue the IRS for emotional distress or general grievances.

 Tax Refund Claim Denied?
-You Can Sue.
+You Can Sue

 The most common reason to sue the IRS would be to recover your tax refund.

-Before you sue, you usually need to exhaust all your administrative remedies.
-This means that you have to make a reasonable and good-faith attempt at contacting the IRS and explaining to them why you believe you are owed a tax refund.
 For example, if the IRS denies your tax refund because of your own filing errors, a direct appeal to the IRS would give you an opportunity to correct the mistake.
 If you sue prematurely only to find out that your money was withheld because of your own failure to properly add up your income and expenses, you might lose your case.

-Suppose that a certified professional accountant files your taxes, crossing their Ts and dotting all their Is along the way to ensure that there are no mistakes whatsoever on the filing.
+Suppose a certified professional accountant files your taxes.
 According to the CPA, the IRS should mail you a check for $2,000.
-Months go by, and the IRS sends you a denial letter stating that your CPA's calculations are incorrect and that you are not owed any refund.
-You and your CPA then call up the IRS and appeal to them directly to try and refute the IRS' incorrect position.
-The IRS stands its ground and refuses to budge.
+Months go by, and the IRS sends you a denial letter stating that your CPA’s calculations are incorrect and the IRS does not owe you any refund.

-At this point, because you have tried to resolve the problem administratively and still haven't had any success, you may be able to sue the IRS.
+Suppose the IRS stands its ground and refuses to budge.
+At this point, you have tried to resolve the problem administratively.
+But you still haven’t had any success.
+You may be able to sue the IRS.

 Did the IRS Send You a Notice of Deficiency?
-You Can Sue.
+You Can Sue

-Between the time that you receive the letter and file your petition in tax court, you can and should of course contact the IRS to make sure that you actually owe more in tax.
-If you have a good reason for disputing the notice and the IRS is unwilling to listen to you, getting your case in front of a judge might be your best option.
+But you might have a good reason for disputing the notice.
+If the IRS is unwilling to listen to you, getting your case in front of a judge might be your best option.

 Property Wrongfully Seized?
-You Can Sue.
+You Can Sue

-After investigating the problem, you discover that the IRS mistook you for someone with a similar name and seized your money in error.
-In court, you argue that the IRS was negligent in wrongfully collecting tax that you did not owe because they took your property without any prior warning or legal justification.
-The key here is that you can sue because the IRS' collection action was wrongful, that is, they didn't exercise due diligence in ensuring that you're actually the blameworthy citizen and not just someone with a similar-sounding name.
+After investigating, you discover the IRS mistook you for someone with a similar name and seized your money in error.
+In court, you argue that the IRS was negligent in wrongfully collecting tax you did not owe because they took your property without any prior warning or legal justification.

 • Case costs and attorney’s fees